Commutativity of quantization with conic reduction for torus actions on compact CR manifolds: Proof of Theorem

-The injectivity of the map $\sigma_{k\nu}^*$ follows by studying $\sigma_{k\nu}\sigma_{k\nu}^*$.
-We don't repeat the proof here since it is an application of the stationary phase formula for Fourier integral operators of complex type, see \cite{ms}, and it follows in a similar way as in \cite{hsiaohuang}.
+Analogously, the injectivity of the map $\sigma_{k\nu}^*$ follows by studying $\sigma_{k\nu}\sigma_{k\nu}^*$.
+We don't repeat the proof here since it is an application of the stationary phase formula for Fourier integral operators of complex type, see \cite{ms}, and it follows in a similar way as above.

+\textbf{Acknowledgments:} I express my gratitude to the referees for their valuable suggestions and corrections, which have contributed to the improvement of this paper.
+Furthermore, I am indebted to Roberto Paoletti for a remark on the previous version of this work.

-\textbf{Acknowledgements:} This project was started during the author’s postdoctoral fellowship at the National Center for Theoretical Sciences in Taiwan; the author thanks the Center for the support.
+I would like to acknowledge the support received from the National Center for Theoretical Sciences in Taiwan, where this project was initiated during my postdoctoral fellowship.

+Additionally, I extend my thanks to the Mathematics Institute of Universität zu K\"oln for their hospitality throughout my scholarship: the author is supported by INdAM (Istituto Nazionale di Alta Matematica) foreign scholarship.